qqreyn/Learning_Python_Day16/README.md

 - Install and use the `colorama` library
 - Create a program that prints colored text and formatted output
 - Use `python-dateutil` to parse and format dates
 - Generate a `requirements.txt` file for your project

-Focus on understanding how Python packages are installed, managed, and shared between projects.